-- To narrow the gap in Mathematics and Writing between boys and girls at the end of Key Stage 2. - To continue to provide a safe, Christian learning environment where all pupils flourish, achieve their highest potential and maintain outstanding attitudes to all aspects of school life
+- To narrow the gap in Mathematics and Writing between boys and girls at the end of EYFS and Key Stage 1. - To provide a safe, Christian learning environment where all members of our school family can flourish, achieve their highest potential and maintain outstanding attitudes to all aspects of school life.